How to Contribute?

 branch Themain

 branch is protected.
-Pushing to it is not permitted; it can only be done via a merge request.- Merging from the
+Pushing to it is not permitted; it can only be done via a merge request.- Only the

 develop